carpentries-incubator/data-harvesting-for-agriculture/_episodes_rmd/Glossary.md

 least the interface to it).
 * **indexing**: A means of retrieving a particular value or set of values from an object by name or numerical position.
 In R we perform indexing using square brackets `[]`.
-(Example:) From the data frame description above, you could grab the second item from the ingredients list by asking for [cheese].
+(Example:) From the data frame description above, you could grab the second item from the ingredients list by asking for `[cheese`].
 * **method**: A version of a function that is specific to a particular class.
+(Example: If you have a give_medicine() function, the method recommended for objects of the "humans" class might involve drinking a glass of water, but the method recommended for the "dogs" class might involve sticking the pill in a piece of cheese.)
 * **object**: Sometimes used interchangeably with "variable".
 A simple or complex piece of data with a name pointing to it, so that it can be referred to by that name in your code.
+(Example: Objects are unique digital representations of things.
+If your program deals with tracking prescriptions across species, you could have objects that correspond to people, to pets, or to livestock, with different recommendations for each class of object.)
 * **operator**: A symbol, like `<-`, `+`, or `$` that performs some sort of operation involving one or two objects.
 * **script**: A plain text file containing a series of R commands.
 Ideally you can reproduce your analysis by simply rerunning the script.
 * **vector**: A one-dimensional collection of values, all of the same data type.
 Every column of a data frame is a vector.
+(Example: In the imagined Ingredients data frame, "Ingredient," "Number," and "Measurement" are vectors.
+Your data won't make sense if you put "Cheese" in the "Measurement" field; that's the wrong type of data for that column / vector.)

 ## Geospatial analysis